 - IF you let it go, do you know the other person was right?

 - IF you let it go, do you believe you are accepting what happened?

 Letting go isn’t about victory or defeat.
 Interpersonal relationships are not battles to be won or competitions to the finish!

-A-HA TIP: Don’t underestimate the power of perception!
-For any event, remember: it’s what you MAKE it mean, is what it meansto you, regardless of what others say it means.
+A-HA TIP: Never underestimate the power of perception!
+Remember, what you MAKE it mean, is what it meansto you, regardless of what others say it means.